lbos7/lbos7.github.io/_projects/01-Cable-Driven Parallel Robot.md

 ---

 # Cable-Driven Parallel Robot
 This project serves as my final project for the MS in Robotics program at Northwestern University.
-While the long-term objective is to develop a system capable of reliable underwater operation, my primary focus to date has been establishing a fully functional prototype above water.
+While the long-term objective is to develop a system capable of reliable underwater operation, my primary focus to date has been establishing a fully functional prototype in normal conditions.
 I began work on the system during the Spring 2025 quarter (late April through early June) and completed the initial design and achieved some basic movement.
 I am currently completing a summer internship (June–September) and plan to resume development in my final quarter, from September through December.
 <br>

 ## Demo